DiRAC-Training/FM004-Test-document-review/_episodes/01-development-tools.md

 So the key benefit is that features that help deal with common software development tasks are within easy reach, and integrated within a single application with the aim to increase how productive you can be when writing software.

-## Using a Debugger to Find Code Problems
+## Using a debugger to find code problems

 Testing can tell us something is wrong in our code and give a rough idea of where the error is by which test(s) are failing.
 But it does not tell us exactly where the problem is (i.e. what line of code), or how it came about.
 To give us a better idea of what is going on, we can: